project-travel-mate/Travel-Mate/GETTING_STARTED.md

 git checkout master
 git pull upstream master
 ```
-+ Start a new branch with a suitable name
++ Start a new branch with a suitable name.
 ```
 git checkout -b awesome-branch-name
 ```